Barbary Coast, San Francisco: District defined

 It was not until the 1860s when sailors gave the district its name, and began to refer to it as the Barbary Coast.
 The term Barbary Coast is borrowed from the Barbary Coast of North Africa where local pirates and slave traders launched raids on nearby coastal towns and vessels.
 That African region was notorious for the same kind of predatory dive bars that targeted sailors, as had been done on San Francisco's Barbary Coast.
 Miners, sailors, and sojourners hungry for female companionship and bawdy entertainment continued to stream into San Francisco in the 1850s and 1860s, becoming the Barbary Coast's primary clientele.
-During its early days, San Francisco had become a "wide" open city where police had little to no control in stopping the activities of gambling, drinking, drugs, drag, and prostitution.
+During its early days, San Francisco had become a "wide" open city where police had little to no control in stopping the activities of gambling, drinking, drugs, and prostitution.
 The fact that San Francisco functioned as a port city meant that it was able to sustain large transient populations that were less likely to conform to social rules and regulations.

 Before the 1906 earthquake

 During this time, San Francisco went through much commercial growth and became an important shipping port, but matured to a level that forbade any more uprisings by vigilantes.
 Without the threat of vigilante justice, corruption and crime begin to return along with predatory dives similar to those of Sydney Town.
 The Barbary Coast continued to build on its notorious reputation as a lawless city.
-With only 100 policemen as of 1871, San Francisco had a severe shortage of law enforcement.
-At that time.
+With only 100 policemen as of 1871, San Francisco had a severe shortage of law enforcement at that time.
 Police Chief Crowley said in his annual report that there was only one officer for every 1,445 inhabitants while New York City had one in 464 and London had one for every 303 residents.

 Entertaining the miners, entrepreneurs, and sailors was a huge business and resulted in varied, inventive, and occasionally bizarre forms of entertainment.
 Except for a couple of restaurants, that three block stretch of Pacific Street was almost wall to wall with drinking establishments.
 They included dance halls, concert saloons that had entertainment and dancing, melodeons, cheap groggeries, and deadfalls that were beer and wine dens.
 Initially the melodeons had mechanical reed organs that played music; however they quickly transformed into a kind of cabaret that had theatrical entertainment but no dance floor.
 The only women allowed in the melodeons were the waitresses and performers.
 Their shows usually contained songs, bawdy skits, and often featured can-can dancers.
 The deadfalls were the lowest of the establishments and had hard benches, damp sawdust on the floors, the bar was rough boards laid atop of barrels, had no entertainment, and their wine was often raw alcohol with an added coloring.